treilhes/scenebuilder/docs/_devguide/0X-maven-build.md

 Building the project is pretty straightforward, a simple `mvn clean install` will build the project.

 **Note:** In eclipse, the "scenebuilder.extension.archetype" project integration tests does not execute successfully if you're using the EMBEDDED maven.
+**Note:** In eclipse, the "scenebuilder.metadata.javafxdata" project forks a maven build and does not execute successfully if you're using the EMBEDDED maven.
-You need to use a custom install for the build to be successfull.
+You need to use a custom install for the build to be successfull instead of the EMBEDDED maven setup.

 ### Javadoc build